 Do you know someone struggling with addiction issues?
-Maybe your friend, spouse or colleague.
-Helping a loved one grappling with addiction can be overwhelming and a daunting task.
-Overcoming addiction is challenging and difficult, it requires lots of patience, dedication and time.
+Maybe your friend, spouse, or colleague.
+Helping a loved one grappling with addiction can be an overwhelming and daunting task.
+Overcoming addiction is challenging and difficult, it requires lots of patience, dedication, and time.
 An addicted person must have developed a resistance or tolerance to a certain substance he or she is abusing.
 Therefore they need more of that drug to reach the “high feeling”.

 Family history of addiction can be the main reason, which acts as a trigger sometimes for a person to get addicted.
 If there is a generation hierarchy towards any kind of addiction, then this will induce the genetic code restructuring for their younger generation and knowingly or unknowingly these too will have to face many side effects, without being an addict.

 Mental or physical trauma is one of the reasons that influence addiction.
-The person who has PTSD (Post Traumatic Stress Disorder ) may suffer sleep disorders, extreme mood swings, nightmares, flashbacks and they feel disconnected with the real world, they may even cause self-injuries for themselves.
+The person who has PTSD (Post Traumatic Stress Disorder ) may suffer sleep disorders, extreme mood swings, nightmares, flashbacks, and they feel disconnected from the real world, they may even cause self-injuries for themselves.
 In order to get away from their negatives, they move on to any kind of addiction as a relaxation part.

 The early-stage here, sometimes it starts at the womb, it is not advisable for pregnant ladies to get into any type of abuse, but we can’t give 100% assurance or stats saying that.
 A kid who is abused at a very young stage of life has its effects many years when they become adults.
 Sometimes they may know or unknowingly become an addict.